 - Micro-Influencers (1,000 to 100,000 followers)

 In India, only the movie and sporting celebrities were considered as Influencers back in early 2012.
-In the last decade, things have changed dramatically with the ability to influence getting democratized changing Influencer Marketing forever.
+In the last decade, things have changed dramatically with the ability to influence getting democratized changing types of Influencer forever.
 Wobb works with N number of Brands day in and day out to ensure that the Influencer Marketing Campaigns run by micro, macro or mega are all original content coming from the relevant Influencer who promotes it because he/she truly believes in.
 This is where working with over 18,000 Influencers come into play.

 We have enough choices for Brands to choose right Influencers from and Influencers have enough choice to promote the brand that resonates with their channel and one they truly believe in.
-This further increases engagement per post in the Influencer Marketing Campaigns run by Wobb.
+This further increases engagement per post in the Influencer Campaigns run by Wobb.
 Influencer marketing is gaining more importance in today’s marketing campaign.
 Let’s understand the fundamentals of influencer marketing and its current status in India.

-The direct nature of the communication between influencer and audience makes this a strong channel both at the research stage and for the ultimate stage of the acquisition journey.
+The direct nature of the communication between macro influencers and audience makes this a strong channel both at the research stage and for the ultimate stage of the acquisition journey.
 Therefore, it seems that influencers and social media are already changing the way India makes its purchase decisions.
 Some real facts here:

 - 85%+ of Indian women will study social networks before making a buying deal